Nice to meet you.

 And the kids, and the dog, and the food, and the TV.
 Even if you’re not working from home, coffee shops, libraries, and other public escapes from the house can come with their own distractions.

-While some remote workers struggle with working too much, others may find that it’s all too easy to lose focus when you’re not physically surrounded by your coworkers.
+While some remote workers struggle with working too much, others may find it too easy to lose focus when you’re not physically surrounded by your coworkers.

 Without anyone to keep you in check, how do you hold yourself accountable?

-Whether your lack of productivity comes from lack of motivation, experiencing too many distractions, or procrastinating, there are simple ways to make sure that work is being done and you're holding yourself accountable.
+Whether your lack of productivity comes from a lack of motivation, experiencing too many distractions, or procrastinating, there are simple ways to ensure that work is being done and you're holding yourself accountable.

-Distraction-limiting tools are a great place to start and can be a lifesaver for those who can’t stop checking their Twitter feeds or refreshing Reddit throughout the day.
+Distraction-limiting tools are a great place to start and can be a lifesaver for those who can’t stop checking their Instagram or X feeds or refreshing Reddit throughout the day.

 Additionally, taking the time to create a to-do list for the next day with tasks that are manageable is a way to keep yourself in check, keep track of what you’ve accomplished, and help you prioritize what’s most important.
 Don’t allow yourself to close the laptop until your to-do list for the day is complete.

-When the WiFi goes out at the office, it’s out for everyone.
-If an in-office employee has a laptop that’s broken, they can sometimes run upstairs and get it swapped for a new one.
+When the office WiFi goes out, it’s out for everyone.
+If an in-office employee has a broken laptop, they can sometimes run upstairs and get it swapped for a new one.

 It’s a different story for remote workers.
 Whether you’re experiencing a WiFi outage or a computer issue, it’s completely up to you to find your own solution as a remote employee.

-While physical computer issues can occur, maintaining a stable Internet connection is a much more common difficulty that remote employees around the world experience.
+While physical computer issues can occur, maintaining a stable Internet connection is a much more common difficulty that remote employees worldwide experience.
 Even if you’ve purchased the best router on the planet, connection is never guaranteed.
 And while some may find the solution at a local cafe or library, public hotspots can be just as, if not more, spotty.

 How can remote employees work around technological hiccups?

-Often, these difficulties aren’t in our control, which is why the solution for these scenarios is to be prepared with a backup plan.
+Often, these difficulties aren’t in our control, so the solution for these scenarios is to be prepared with a backup plan.

 “I’ve found that being prepared and having the right tools make all the difference in the end.”